boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 *  Customer Site: Either connects two NFs located in the same Customer Site (e.g., NF1-NF2) or it connects a NF to a CE (e.g., NF1-CE).
 This segment may not be present if the NF is the CE (e.g., NF3): in this case the AC connects the NF to the PE.
 The realization of this segment is driven by the 5G Network Orchestration and potentially the Customer Site Orchestration (e.g., Fabric Manager, Element Management System, or VIM).
 The realization of this segment does not involve the Transport Network Orchestration.

-* Provider Network: Represents the connectivity between two PEs (e.g., PE1-PE2).The realization of this segment is controlled by an IETF NSC.
+* Provider Network: Represents the connectivity between two PEs (e.g., PE1-PE2).The realization of this segment is controlled by an RFC XXXX NSC.

 * Attachment Circuit: Represents the connectivity between CEs and PEs (e.g., CE-PE1 and PE2-NF3).
-The orchestration of this segment relies partially upon an  IETF NSC for the configuration of the AC on the PE customer-facing interfaces and the Customer Site Orchestration for the configuration of the AC on the CE.
+The orchestration of this segment relies partially upon an  RFC XXXX NSC for the configuration of the AC on the PE customer-facing interfaces and the Customer Site Orchestration for the configuration of the AC on the CE.

 As depicted in {{fig-end-to-end}}, the realization of an RFC XXXX Network Slice (i.e., connectivity with